-At Max Psychiatry we provide comprehensive ADHD treatment and ADHD testing to adolescents and Adult residents of Cary, Raleigh, Durham , Apex, Wake forest area in North Carolina.
-You may also search for psychiatrist near me or mental health near me for professionals in your area.
+At Max Psychiatry we provide comprehensive ADHD treatment to adolescents and Adult residents of Cary, Raleigh, Durham , Apex, Wake forest area in North Carolina.
 ADHD is a chronic condition marked by persistent inattention, hyperactivity, and sometimes impulsivity.
 It begins in childhood and often lasts into adulthood.
 As many as 2 out of every 3 children with ADHD continue to have symptoms as adults.
 Our team of experts offer a range of treatment options to help clients manage their ADHD symptoms.
+Please note, we do not perform ADHD testing at our office.

 What are the common Symptoms of ADHD ?